lihui-han/Tutorial3_Web-scraping-with-R/README.md

 # Tutorial3_Web-scraping-with-R

-This project aim to complete a basic web scrapping using R.
+<br>This project aim to complete a basic web scrapping using R.</br>
-I scrape movies from IMDb into a data frame in R using the rvest library and then export the data frame as a csv.
+<br>I scrape movies from IMDb into a data frame in R using the rvest library and then export the data frame as a csv.</br>